USP 800 Hazardous Drug Compliance Program

 Is USP <800> just for compounding?

 USP <800> affects all types of pharmacy operations including retail pharmacy, LTC pharmacy, compounding pharmacy, and every other facility with the word pharmacy associated with it because every pharmacy has the ability to handle and dispense hazardous drugs.
 Failure to comply with USP <800> can impact both your pharmacy license and the pharmacist-in-charge license.
-Please beware that USP <795> and <797> will be fully implemented and enforceable on Nov 1, 2023; thus all state regulators waiting to enforce USP <800> until those 2 items were out of committee will now be enforcing USP <800>.
+Please beware that USP <795> and <797> is fully implemented and enforceable on Nov 1, 2023; thus all state regulators waiting to enforce USP <800> until those 2 items were out of committee will now be enforcing USP <800>.

 Is this a federal or state requirement?